george-moore/azure-percept-advanced-development/tutorials/openvino-zoo-tutorial/openvino-model-zoo-tutorial.md

     // <void(const Mat&, const Size&, Mat&, std::vector<int>&)>
     static void run(const Mat &in_img, const Size &in_sz, Mat &out_img, std::vector<int> &out_classes)
     {
-        // TODO: Here's where we will implement all the logic for post-processing our neural network }
+        // Here's where we will implement all the logic for post-processing our neural network
+        // Since this is a super simple semantic segmentation network, all the network does
+        // is output a color mask.
+Since we will want to display this color mask overlayed on top of
+        // the input image, let's resize the color mask here to the right size. resize(in_img, out_img, in_sz);
+    }
 };